Thomas Hicks (athlete)

 Thomas John Hicks (January 11, 1876 – January 28, 1952) was an American track and field athlete.
-He won the marathon at the Olympic Games in 1904.
+He won the marathon at the 1904 Summer Olympics.

 Biography

 Hicks, a brass worker from Cambridge, Massachusetts, was born in England.
 He was the winner of a remarkable marathon race at the 1904 Summer Olympics, held as part of the World Fair in St. Louis, Missouri.